hltcoe/concrete-java/README.md

 Using the code in your project
 ------------------------------

-Compiled java classes end up in the edu.jhu.concrete package.
+Compiled java classes end up in the edu.jhu.hlt.concrete package.
 The protocol buffers generate many classes; additional technical documentation can be found in the comments of the protocol buffer definitions themselves.